lmy441900/lmy441900.github.io/_posts/2018-09-13-prevent-windows-from-modifying-uefi-boot-sequence.md

 ## Notes

 [^1]: Actually I've done this several times, and the firmware just kept reverting my changes.
 I suspect that when I did `efibootmgr -O` (which is a shorthand to `--delete-bootorder`), some weird (those "Internal Hard Disk") entries were cleared, and the firmware thought the UEFI boot sequence was damaged, so it regenerated it.
-I need more trial to figure out how on earth can I trigger this "repair".
+I need more trials to figure out how on earth can I trigger this "repair".